ed-cooper/ftpconnect/README.md

 For now, we are using PHP version 5.6.
 As the project progresses, this may change.

 ## Test FTP Server
-This project does not currently use any ssl encryption on ftp connections.
-Therefore, you may wish to use a public FTP server for testing.
+For testing, you may wish to use a public FTP server to prevent loss of data on your own FTP server.

 http://www.rebex.net/ provide a read-only FTP server free of charge, which you can connect to with the following details: